-In this monologue, EATON talks about a violent encounter he experienced.
+In the dark drama monologue, The World Was Quiet, EATON talks about a violent encounter he experienced in horrific detail.

 I stepped on him.
 I stepped on his hands.
 Crushing his hands against the pavement and not stopping until I heard the snapping of his fingers.
 I stomped on his head and his neck and all the while I screamed violently at him with such venom and hatred that spit drooled all over his weak, pathetic—